 Chris felt his chapped lips split painfully as his smile widened.
 ‘Ten years… of breaks between architecture school, of neglecting my job, shutting myself in at home and keeping myself awake, the failures, the arguments with the family… with Helen… all of those have led me to this very moment,’ He faced the camera and cleared his throat.
 ‘And now, the real test begins…’

-“Now we will test Emerl’s nanomachine drive and copy ability.
+“Now, we will test Emerl’s nanomachine drive and copy ability.
 The ability was inspired in part by the creatures known as Chao,” Chris announced, turning toward Emerl.
 “Chao are renowned for their adaptability – they can copy the DNA of living things and incorporate it into their own genetic structure, altering themselves as they grow.
-In this case, I’ve been able to replicate that ability to work with non-organic objects.”
+In this case, after years of research and study, I’ve been able to replicate that ability to work with non-organic objects.”

 He turned to the robot.
 “Now Emerl, I’d like you to access your nanomachine drive,” he instructed, stepping back slightly.
 “I want you to replicate a ball using your nanomachines.
 You should already have an image of that in your memory banks-”

 Chris jumped at the sultry voice behind him.
 Whipping around, he stood face to face with the Head of Weapons Development, Fiona Vulpes, leaning on the wall next to his open office door.
 ‘When the hell did she come in?!’ he thought, cold sweat forming on his back.